abudesai/rt_mc_class_base_random_forest_sklearn/README.md

 - uvicorn
 - docker

 This is a Multi-class Classifier that uses a Random Forest implementation through SciKitLearn.
+Feature impacts are provided with Shapley values for model interpretability.

 The classifier starts by creating an ensemble of decision trees and assigns the sample to the class that is predicted by the majority of the decision trees.